Healing with Horses, Mustique

 Liz Saint (seen riding) is an Equine Specialist and Life Coach who has worked with horses for over 35 years.
 In 2013 she qualified as an EAGALA (Equine Assisted Growth and Learning) Equine Specialist and since has then has been using horses as a healing and coaching tool for personal transformations.
 She’s passionate about working with horses in the process of unlocking the human heart.

 Before breakfast Jessica leads an optional morning meditation session to help you start to build awareness of what your mind is up to.
-There’s then a gentle yoga stretch session with Greg, Liz’s husband, to get your body relaxed and ready to be with the horses.
+There’s then a gentle stretch session to get your body relaxed and ready to be with the horses.

 The two-hour morning rides will be over a variety of trails on the island as well as taking the horses on the beach and swimming them in the sea.
 On these rides you may do some individual coaching, for there’s nothing like that rhythmical feeling for relaxing the mind and getting insights.